KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 ## `.ml.applylabelencode`

-_Transform a list of integers to based on a previously generated label encoding_
+_Transform a list of integers based on a previously generated label encoding_

 Syntax: `.ml.applylabelencode[x;y]`